 As with all marketing activity, knowing the purpose of your content marketing strategy is key.
-What are the outcomes your want to achieve?
+What are the outcomes you want to achieve?
 What are your business goals and how is your content calendar going to help you get there?

 Whether it’s about increasing brand awareness or driving sales growth, only by defining a clear set of objectives from the start you can ensure that your activity is always working towards reaching those goals.

 To execute a successful content calendar, over a sustained period, you have to fully commit to the concept.
-You have to buy into the idea that writing about your industry, emerging trends or developments, and less about your products, will get you better results.
+You have to buy into the idea that writing about your industry, emerging trends or developments, and less about your products will get you better results.
 Equally, if you think you can dip in and out of content marketing, you are sorely mistaken.
-Content marketing only works when it is consistent and well considered – making the planning even more vital.
-Once you’ve embraced the idea of working to the calendar you’ll find that it completely streamlines your workflow; enabling you to manage production, publication and distribution of content across multiple channels far more easily.
+Content marketing only works when it is consistent and well-considered – making the planning even more vital.
+Once you’ve embraced the idea of working to the calendar you’ll find that it completely streamlines your workflow; enabling you to manage production, publication, and distribution of content across multiple channels far more easily.

 With a big increase in content production likely needed, being able to compartmentalise your activity is essential to stay on top of everything.
 Different brands or areas of your business will have differing needs and objectives so to meet these multiple goals, you should break your schedule down into different calendars.
 There are countless segmented calendar types you could choose and they should be based on your own specific requirements but there are a few easy ones to start with: